Access to assessment, appeals & complaints procedure

 Note: The learner has the right to appeal against any assessment decision which may have been made against their competency in a particular area; this does not affect the right to future appeals and will not affect the assessment experience of the learner.

-The process for complaints is as identified above.
-Complaints will be notified to the PLG Quality director through the use of the iLearner mail function or directly to firstname.lastname@example.org (for those users not utilising the iLearner system).
+• Complaints will be notified to the PLG Quality director using the iLearner mail function or directly to firstname.lastname@example.org (for those users not utilising the iLearner system).

 The process for continuing a complaint beyond PLG is outlined below: